 Yeshua not only followed the written Torah, He practiced the oral law.

 Therefore, Yeshua wore tefillin (phylacteries) in the way prescribed by tradition.
 We know that He conformed to the accepted dress code by wearing the tallit with the tzitzit, since a woman seeking healing touched the fringes or tassels of His garment (Matthew 9:20; see also Mark 6:56).

 He also participated in the Holy Day festivals, including those that are not commanded in the Torah.

-For instance, He was present at the Temple during the traditional Feast of Dedication, otherwise known as Hanukkah.
+For instance, He walked through the colonnade at the Temple during the traditional Feast of Dedication, otherwise known as Hanukkah.
 On at least one occasion, He used this tradition as an opportunity to shine the light on the truth of His identity as Messiah, telling the Jews that had gathered:

 “The works I do in my Father’s name testify about Me, but you do not believe because you are not My sheep.
 My sheep listen to My voice; I know them, and they follow Me.
 I give them eternal life, and they shall never perish; no one will snatch them out of My hand.”
 (John 10:25–28)